Bakaffa: Life

-Bakaffa spent his childhood confined on Wehni, but during the unrest in the last year of Emperor Yostos' reign he escaped to live with the Oromo; when he was recaptured, part of his nose was cut off as punishment, with the intent of disqualifying him for the throne.
+Masih Sagad, or Bakaffa spent his childhood confined on Wehni, but during the unrest in the last year of Emperor Yostos' reign he escaped to live with the Oromo; he live with nickname Bakaffa when he was recaptured, part of his nose was cut off as punishment, with the intent of disqualifying him for the throne.
 Nevertheless, upon the death of his brother Emperor Dawit III, he was selected to succeed him against the wishes of a sizable group backing Welde Giyorgis, the son of Nagala Mammit.

 While his reign was disturbed by few wars, Donald Levine observes that he "spent his days breaking the power of the feudal lords and strengthening the hand of the monarchy."
 However, Paul B. Henze believes that "his most valuable contribution to his capital and his country was his second wife, Mentewab.

 He also devoted much of his rule travelling in disguise around his realm to seek out inequities to correct, acts which, according to Edward Ullendorff, "have long become part of Ethiopian folklore."
-James Bruce retells at length the folk story of how Bakaffa met Empress Mentewab (his second wife) while he was on one of his frequent trips in disguise, and fell ill while visiting her home province of Qwara.
+James Bruce retells at length the folk story of how Bakaffa met Empress Mentewab (his second wife) while he was on one of his frequent trips in disguise, and fell ill while visiting her home Qwara.
 He was put to bed in her father's house and she had nursed him during his illness, and upon his recovery, he had married her.

-An enduring tragic mystery is that of the death of his first wife.
+The circumstances around the death of his first wife are largely unknown.
 The Emperor had crowned his previous wife in the palace, and she had proceeded to the banqueting hall to preside over her coronation banquet.
-After taking part in the meal, she suddenly took ill and died that very night.
-Rumors of poisoning were rife.
-His second wife, Mentewab arrived as the new Empress in Gondar to a court that was suspicious and full of intrigue and danger.
-That she was able to engineer her way to power and influence in such an environment is very impressive, not to mention the dominant role that she would seize upon her husband's death.
+After taking part in the meal, she suddenly became ill and died that very night.
+There were rumors of poisoning.
+His second wife, Mentewab arrived as the new Empress in Gondar to a court which was suspicious of intrigue and danger.
+Nevertheless Mentewab would gain a dominant role in the court's politics that she would seize upon her husband's death.